tenzir/tenzir/web/docs/formats/suricata.md

 ### Common Options (Parser)

-The options are the common parser options, which can be found on the [formats page](formats.md#parser-schema-inference).
+The Suricata parser supports some of the common [schema inference options](formats.md#parser-schema-inference).

 ## Examples